bawkee/SqlBinder/README.md

 ## The Performance
 SqlBinder is quite fast but most importantly it has the ability to re-use compiled templates as it completely separates the parsing and template processing concerns.
 You may create a SqlBinder query once and then build all the subsequent SQL queries from the same pre-parsed template.
 Either way, it relies on hand coded look-ahead parser which is well optimized.
+Simple performance tests are available in the unit testing project where you can benchmark SqlBinder on your machine.

 ## The Purpose
 I originally wrote the first version of this library back in 2009 to make my life easier.
 The projects I had worked on relied on large and very complex Oracle databases with all the business logic in them so I used SQL to access anything I needed which really worked great.
 I was in charge of developing the front-end which involved great many filters and buttons which helped the user customize the data he can see.
 Fetching thousands of records and then filtering them on client machines was a no-go, we had both our own and business client DBAs keeping a close eye on performance and bandwidth.
 Therefore, with some help of DBAs, PLSQL devs etc. we were able to muster up some very performant, complex and crafty SQLs which for reasons I won't go into here would not be optimal as DB views.

 This however, resulted in some pretty awkward SQL-generating and variable-binding code that was hard to maintain, optimize and alter.
 Tools like Hibernate and Dapper solved a lot of problems we didn't have but didn't entirely solve the one we had (but of the two, Dapper, along with its flexible license was a best fit).
 This is where my SqlBinder-like set of classes came to rescue, all that mess was converted into a `string.Format`-like code where I could write the whole script and then pass the variables (or don't pass them).
 From a proof of concept and experiment it eventually grew up to be SqlBinder as I used my free time to tweak and improve it.
 It helped me greatly and I'm releasing it here so it may help someone else too.

-## Issues... ?
-SqlBinder entirely relies on Regex - it might be faster if it was processed by tools like ANTLR but my idea was to keep it small and simple and so far had no issues with performance.
-There is some minor performance penalty for first-time use of each script as it uses a *compiled* Regex which is statically declared and will remain active as long as your app or app pool lives.
-You can of course change this to work any way you like.